tapananand/ktreat-gitbook/README.md

 1. JavaScript and everything revolving around it.
 2. Web Security
 3. Machine Learning (well I am warming up to it...)

+The content here is derived from tutorials, articles, videos, docs, projects, courses, etc that I go through throughout my time.
+So, the content may or may not be completely mine.
+I will try to give attributions at places, but if I miss it, please don't hold it against me and try reminding me of it politely first.